Garnishment of a Joint Account When Funds Belong to Non-Debtor Owner

-Under tenants by entireties law, a joint account between married couples is protected from garnishment resulting from a separate judgment against just one of the spouses.
+A bank account owned as tenants by entireties is protected from garnishment if the judgment is only against one of the spouses.

 But what if the joint account is not tenants by entireties?
 Or, what if the account is jointly owned between unmarried family members (such as parent and child)?